 CSWs do a great job of helping vulnerable people find their own strength and purpose.
 The work they do reduces dependency on social welfare programs and makes our neighborhoods healthier, fairer places for all.

 Learn more about Becoming a Community Services Worker

 Do you feel a deep sense of social justice, empathy for disadvantaged people, and desire to make a positive difference in your own community?

-It sounds like you'd be an excellent candidate for community services worker.
+It sounds like you'd be an excellent candidate for community services work.
 Your first step is to learn more about available diploma programs in your area.

 We strongly recommend connecting with a qualified admissions advisor to understand application requirements for CSW programs, career options, financial aid, and more.

 Click below to explore the Community Services Worker program at Herzing College Ottawa.
 This training takes just 12 months to complete and includes an intensive 8-week internship.
 Our graduates are hired by leading organizations all across Ottawa.